ariv3ra/lshift/README.md

 lshift
 ======
-Install OpenShift on Linode Custom Kernels using the CentOS 7 images
+Install OpenShift on Linode Custom Kernels using the CentOS 6.5 image

 #Note: This is not complete at all :-)